raspberrypilearning/ghostbusters/en/step_3.md

 ### Activity Checklist

-+ Instead of staying in the same position, can you code your ghost to appear in random positions on the screen?
++ Instead of staying in the same position, can you code your ghost to appear in random positions on the screen? __Test your code__ (ingredient/definition) to make sure that it does what it's supposed to do.

 ### Hint 1
 {: .hint-heading #hint-1 }